Community Counseling Clinics: A First-Timer’s Guide

 Differences among these types of programs can affect how affordable they are and who is eligible for their services.

-For example, while most public or non-profit agencies offer affordable rates and accept both public and private insurance, private group practices and specialty “community” clinics don’t always offer discounted rates and may not accept as many insurance plans.
+While most public or non-profit agencies offer affordable rates and accept both public and private insurance, private group practices and specialty community clinics don’t always offer discounted rates and may not accept as many insurance plans.

 On the other hand, public and non-profit agencies often have stricter eligibility requirements and are harder to get into than other types of counseling agencies, though this varies from state to state.

 Regardless of the type of agency, therapy is generally more affordable when therapists come together to practice under one roof.
-Not only can they share expenses and reduce costs, they can also often access types of funding—including grants, proceeds from local charity networks, and public funds—that are usually unavailable to individual therapists in private practice.
+Not only can they share expenses and reduce costs, they can also access types of funding—including grants, donations from local charities, and public funds—that are usually unavailable to individual therapists in private practice.
+This often translates to savings for therapy seekers.

 Who Are Community Counseling Agencies For?